dhh1128/codecraft.co/example-rpcd-interaction.md

 <strong>Step 7.
 The team returns to role plays whenever additional clarity is needed</strong>.

 <strong>Step 8.
 When "the system" is delivered, it is always done as both code AND people</strong>.
 This means at the end of an iteration, for example, you don't just provide a build with no bugs.
 You provide a role play of the system.
 This role play is more than a canned demo; it is an interactive demo, with people filling roles that code is not yet mature enough to handle.
 By viewing delivery of a "system" as delivery of a code+people ecosystem, the team is forced to consider things like how tech support will be staffed, how help will be delivered, and so forth.

----

-Role-Play Centered Design &laquo; Software, Wetware, Webware (2012-06-21 08:56:40)

-[...] my next post, I’ll give an example about how RPCD works.
-Like this:LikeOne blogger likes [...]

----

-Long-Term Benefits of RPCD &laquo; Software, Wetware, Webware (2012-06-21 10:24:30)

-[...] for designing software that has role-playing at it’s heart.
-If you take a look at the example RPCD interaction, I think some benefits will be immediately [...]